- Search The Registry

 *Frank Davis was born on this date in 1905.
 He was a Black poet.

-From Arkansas City, Kansas Frank Marshall Davis' parents divorced one year after his birth.
-At the age of seventeen, he moved to Wichita to attend Friends University, transferring to the school of journalism at Kansas State Agricultural College.
+From Arkansas City, Kansas, Frank Marshall Davis' parents divorced one year after his birth.
+At seventeen, he moved to Wichita to attend Friends University, transferring to the school of journalism at Kansas State Agricultural College.
 He started writing poems as an assignment in college.
 In 1927 Davis moved to Chicago, where he wrote articles and short stories for magazines and newspapers.
-Three years later he moved to Atlanta to become an editor of the Atlanta Daily World.
+Three years later, he moved to Atlanta to become an editor of the Atlanta Daily World.
 Under Davis's editorship, it became the first successful Black daily newspaper in America.

-His poems caught the attention of Frances Norton Manning, a bohemian intellectual, who introduced Davis to Norman Forge.
-Forge's Black Cat Press brought out Davis' first book, Black Man's Verse, (1935) which became a critical success.
-The book brought together Davis's interest in jazz and free verse with a criticism of racial oppression.
+His poems caught the attention of Frances Norton Manning, a bohemian intellectual who introduced Davis to Norman Forge.
+Forge's Black Cat Press brought out Davis' first book, Black Man's Verse (1935) which became a critical success.
+The book brought Davis's interest in jazz and free verse with criticism of racial oppression.
 Davis’ book, Ebony Under Granite, chronicles the lives of various Black people buried in a cemetery.
-In 1937, Black Cat Press released Davis's second book, I Am the American Negro.
+In 1937, Black Cat Press released Davis's second book; I Am the American Negro.

 Frank Marshall Davis died in 1987.
 Livin' the Blues: Memories of a Black Journalist and Poet 1992 and Black Moods: Collected Poems 2002 were published posthumously.